garnetred/loc-collective/README.md

 I used the below prototype created using Figma as a basis for my application.
 ![prototype of loc collective](https://media.giphy.com/media/KeQxtu4ArJUoRDQNyK/giphy.gif)

+## Future Iterations
+In the future, I hope to add functionality to sort by distance, rating, or price.
+I'm also in the process of adding resources and information to the styles and resources pages.
+Finally, I hope to use PHP to implement a contact form.

 ## Final Site
 Here is a preview of the site: